ably-labs/collaborative-pixel-drawing/README.md

 4. Copy/paste the Ably API key in the `ABLY_APIKEY` field in the `local.settings.json` file.
 5. Run `swa start` in the root folder.

-## Deploying to the cloud

-// Add step by step instructions for deployment.
-Refer to the GitHub workflow where possible.

 ## Contributing

 Want to help contributing to this project?
 Have a look at our [contributing guide](CONTRIBUTING.md)!

 ## More info

-// Add links to related blog, video, personal twitter handle.

 - [Join our Discord server](https://discord.gg/q89gDHZcBK)
 - [Follow us on Twitter](https://twitter.com/ablyrealtime)